A Unifying Variational Perspective on Some Fundamental Information Theoretic Inequalities: MAX Entropy and MIN Fisher Information

 the second-order variation $\delta^2 U\left[f_{\scriptscriptstyle X^*}\right]$ is positive, and the optimal solution $f_{\scriptscriptstyle X^*}$ is a minimal solution for the variational problem in (\ref{EF_eq30_1}).

-Therefore, the negative of differential entropy $-h(\mathbf{X})$ is minimized (or equivalently $h(\mathbf{X})$ is maximized) when $\mathbf{X}$ is a multi-variate Gaussian random vector with zero mean and covariance matrix $\boldsymbol{\Sigma}_{\scriptscriptstyle X}$.
+Therefore, the negative of differential entropy $-h(\mathbf{X})$ is minimized (or equivalently $h(\mathbf{X})$ is maximized) when $\mathbf{X}$ is a multi-variate Gaussian random vector.
 Even though Theorems \ref{CAL_thm1}, \ref{CAL_thm2} are necessary conditions for the minimum, in this case, a multi-variate Gaussian density function is the actual solution since there is only one solution, namely the multi-variate Gaussian density function, in the feasible set.
-An alternative justification of global optimality of multi-variate Gaussian pdf can be achieved by exploiting the convexity of $K(\x,\fx)$ wrt $\fx$. \begin{rem} The proposed proof is different from the ones mentioned in \cite{inf:cover}, \cite{EPI:Rioul} in the sense that the proposed proof relies only on variational calculus techniques, and it turns out that the constraints related to the first-order moment or non-singularity of correlation matrix are not necessary. \end{rem} \end{proof} \end{thm}
+An alternative justification of global optimality of multi-variate Gaussian pdf can be achieved by exploiting the convexity of $K(\x,\fx)$ wrt $\fx$. \begin{rem} The proof in \cite{inf:cover} relies on calculus of variations to find the first-order necessary condition, which only represents a necessary (and not sufficient) condition for optimality.
+Therefore, an additional technique, referred to as the Kullback-Leibler divergence, was used to prove that the necessary solution globally maximizes the differential entropy.
+Unlike this proof, by confirming the convexity of the variational problem, we show that Gaussian distribution is indeed the global optimal solution solely based on calculus of variations arguments. \end{rem} \end{proof} \end{thm}

 The maximum entropy result can be extended in various ways.
-A simple variation consists in considering only non-negative random variables.
-Then it turns out that a Gaussian random variable is not anymore the solution which maximizes the differential entropy.
+A simple variation of the maximum entropy considers only non-negative random variables.
+Then it turns out that Gaussian random variables are no longer the optimal solution that maximizes the differential entropy.
 The following theorem can be easily established and states that a half-normal random variable maximizes the differential entropy over the set of non-negative random variables. \begin{thm} Within the class of non-negative random variables with given second-order moment $m_{\scriptscriptstyle X}^2$, a half-normal random variable $X_{\scriptscriptstyle HN}$ maximizes the differential entropy, i.e.,

 where $X$ is an arbitrary (but fixed) non-negative random variable with the second-order moment $m_{\scriptscriptstyle X}^2$, and $h(\cdot)$ denotes differential entropy. \begin{proof} The proof is omitted since it can be established following similar steps to the proof of Theorem \ref{EF_thm2}. \end{proof} \end{thm}